Some Hamlets and Townships of Dewsbury mentioned in this article:

 Distribution of the Hemingway name by 1630

 By 1630, there were now about 100 Hemyngways in Yorkshire and the distribution of the surname was predominantly in Southowram.
-George Redmond (Surnames and Genealogy: A New Approach, George Redmonds, New England Historic Genealogical Society: 1997) found that, although Southowram continued to be the family’s main stronghold, some families, notably clothiers, settled a few miles west, in the Heptonstall area, and one or two moved either north into Bradford or south into Huddersfield.
+George Redmond (Surnames and Genealogy: A New Approach, George Redmonds, New England Historic Genealogical Society: 1997) found that, although Southowram continued to be the family’s main stronghold, some families, notably clothiers, had settled a few miles west, in the Heptonstall area, and one or two moved either north into Bradford or south into Huddersfield.

 At the 1881 census 80% of Hemingways in the UK still lived in the West Riding of Yorkshire.

 “Walterclough Hall, sometimes known as Water Clough Hall or Upper Walterclough, lies in the Walterclough Valley southeast of Halifax and northeast of the village of Southowram in the West Riding of Yorkshire, alongside the Red Beck.
 The Hall was originally built by the Hemingway family, first recorded there in 1379 and in residence until 1654. ”Wikipedia

 The upper hall fell into disrepair and was demolished in about 1979.
 The branches of the Hemingway family owned and lived at several adjoining homesteads in and adjacent to the Walterclough in Southowram.
 The original holding was divided into three, Upper, Lower and Little Walterclough and the earliest traceable owners are the Hemingways.
 In 1375, John Hemyngway, son of William held 27 acres, John Hemyngway, son of Henry held 24 acres and William Hemyngway, son of William held 27 acres belonging to the Manor of Cromwellbottom.
 These were probably the three Walterclough homesteads.